WagnerLabPapers/Waskom_JNeurosci_2014/README.md

 Software Versions
 -----------------

-The versions of all Python software that is available on [PyPi](http://pypi.python.org/) are contained in the `dependencies.txt` file.
+The versions of all Python packages that were installed when these analyses were performed are contained in the `dependencies.txt` file.

+To facilitate reproduction of these results, the minimum set of required packages are contained in the `conda_requirements.txt` and `pip_requirements.txt` files.
+These can be used to set up an analysis environment using `conda` and `pip` respectively.
+Please note that an effort was made for accuracy, but these files were created after the bulk of the analyses had been run and cached.

 Other software versions are recorded here: